 Is it monthly cost?
 Out of pocket costs (i.e deductibles)?
 Nationwide coverage?
 Using a subsidy?
-Avoiding the penalty?
+Avoiding the penalty (no longer applies)?
 Covering your pre-existing conditions?
-You will have to consider the importance of each of these categories before deciding which healthcare plan strategy to have in place for 2017.
+You will have to consider the importance of each of these categories before deciding which healthcare plan strategy to have in place for 2020 and beyond.

 So let’s look briefly at each of these separately…